Canonically consistent quantum master equation for proton-transfer reactions

 To verify that Eq.~\eqref{ccqqmmee} relaxes to the mean-force Gibbs state up to second order, one can take the asymptotic limit $\mathcal R_t^{(2)}\to \mathcal R^{(2)}$ and $\mathcal C_t^{(2)}\to \mathcal C^{(2)}$, and evaluate it on the unnormalized second-order equilibrium $\tau_{\mathrm G}+\mathcal C^{(2)}[\tau_{\mathrm G}]$ .
 Hence~\cite{Becker2022, BeckerDiss2022},

 Using $[H_S,\tau_{\mathrm G}]=0$ and the second-order approximation $(1-\mathcal C^{(2)})(1+\mathcal C^{(2)}) \simeq 1$, one arrives at

-which is precisely the second-order equilibrium condition discussed in Appendix~\ref{RedfieldSO_derivation}, Eq.~\eqref{eq:stationarity_order22}.
-Thus, the deviation observed at $\gamma=1.0$ in Fig.~\ref{FIG1}(d) between the CCQME steady state and the second-order mean-force Gibbs state indicates that the higher-order finite-coupling correction represented by the neglected term $(\mathcal C^{(2)})^2$ is no longer negligible in this coupling regime. \onecolumngrid
+The last equality comes from the equilibrium condition discussed in Appendix~\ref{RedfieldSO_derivation} below, see Eq.~\eqref{eq:stationarity_order22}.
+Thus, the deviation observed between the CCQME steady state and the second-order mean-force Gibbs state at $\gamma=5.0$ in Fig.~\ref{FIG1}(d) indicates that the higher-order finite-coupling correction represented by the neglected term $(\mathcal C^{(2)})^2$ is no longer negligible at such coupling strengths.